-- There must be a preset file named "\\DeviceLabels.pre" matching your current session configuration and holding your device label names - You must have activated the "User Device Labels" option in the SysAdmin/Device Labels menu.
+- There must be a preset file named "\\\DeviceLabels.pre" matching your current session configuration and holding your device label names. - The "User Device Labels" option in the SysAdmin/Device Labels menu must be activated.

-This will automatically show you the device labels in the General Patch window when switching to the corresponding label mode.
+This will automatically show the device labels in the General Patch window when switching to the corresponding label mode.

-4.4.2.9 Where are the Device Labels Stored?
+4.4.2.9 Where are the Device Labels Saved?

 As you know, these labels are normally not changed for a specific session, but will stay constant in a studio installation.
-This is why they are stored in a preset (\.pre) file, being valid for a whole session configuration, rather than just a snapshot or title.
+This is why they are saved in a preset (\.pre) file, being valid for a whole session configuration, rather than just a snapshot or title.
 If you make a new session configuration or edit an existing one using the Session Configuration Tool, you will need to import the "\\DeviceLabels.pre" file from the previous configuration.